infra-blue/Nodemcu-v1.0-Real-Time-Clock/README.md

 # Setting up

 Before building the firmware and upload it you need to:
-- change the `config.h.dist` file in `config.h`
+- change the `config.h.dist` file in `config.h` in `data` directory
-- change the `SSID` and the `PASSWORD` variables with your network ones
+- in the file `config.h` change the `SSID` and the `PASSWORD` variables with your network ones
-- change the `NTPserver` variable with the ones you prefer, choose one from `ntpservers.h` or add a new one in it
+- in the file `config.h` change the `NTPserver` variable with the ones you prefer, choose one from `data/ntpservers.h` or add a new one in it
-- change the `MyTMZ` variable with the correct timezone of your country, choose one from `timezones.h` or add a new one in it
+- in the file `config.h` change the `MyTMZ` variable with the correct timezone of your country, choose one from `data/timezones.h` or add a new one in it

-You can also change the MAX7219 pins if needed.
+You can also change the MAX7219 pins if needed and the number of matrix devices.

 # Credits